|

 cancelled for quality issues as quickly.
 In many cases, they tilt

-the bandwidth so that the call sounds fine to the local caller,
+bandwidth is limited anyway) so that the call sounds fine to the local caller

 while it's garbled or choppy to the person on the other end.
 Try